Post-2015 Volunteering Working Group

 To scale up efforts to make the impact of volunteering more visible in the post-2015 process, a task force of volunteer groups was established in 2013 following a UNV stakeholder meeting and the IVCO Conference.
 The task force aimed to support a more systematic integration of volunteerism as an enabling factors for the implementation of the sustainable development goals, including through related indicators to measure the achievements of some of the goals.
 In 2014, the task force evolved into the post-2015 Volunteering Working Group.

-UNV facilitates post-2015-related stakeholder engagement as a means to support the development of a sustainable post-2015 agenda that recognizes and includes volunteer work.
-This section is a common space hosting relevant materials from global and national ViOs and from the Working Group.
+UNV supports the activities of the post-2015 Volunteering Working Group as part of its role of facilitator of stakeholder engagement towards a sustainable post-2015 agenda that recognizes and includes volunteer work.
+This section is a common space for UNV, global and national ViOs and the Working Group.

 - Integrating volunteerism in the zero draft rev1 of the SDGs (July 2014)

 - Open letter from the post-2015 Volunteering Working Group to Member States on volunteering and the Sustainable Development Goals (SDGs) (June 2014)

 Prepared on the occasion of the 12th session of the Open Working Group (16-20 June 2014)

 - Findings from the UNDG e-discussion with civil society on partnerships and voluntary commitments (June 2014)

 Prepared by the co-leads of the UNDG Dialogue on Partnerships with Civil Society for the Session on Means of Implementation at the second meeting of the High-level Political Forum (30 June-11 July 2014)